iamsjunaid/MealsDB/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 js-capstone-2 <a name="about-project"></a>
+# 📖 MealsDB <a name="about-project"></a>

-**js-capstone-2** is an application that uses an external API [mealsDB](https://www.themealdb.com/api.php) to fetch and store the data from.
+**MealsDB** is an application that uses an external API [mealsDB](https://www.themealdb.com/api.php) to fetch and store the data from.
 The project contains meals that a user can like, comment and reserve.

 ## 🛠 Built With <a name="built-with"></a>
 > a combination of HTML CSS and JavaScript